Commensurating actions for groups of piecewise continuous transformations: More on piecewise projective self-homeomorphisms

 Clearly the $G$-action has no finite orbit, and as in the proof of Theorem \ref{tsg}, using Property FW we find a compatible $\Gamma$-invariant projective structure $\pi$ ($\mathcal{C}^1$-compatible if $G$ acts by $\mathcal{C}^1$-diffeomorphisms), and again using Proposition \ref{autisclosed}, the automorphism group of $(X,\pi)$ is closed, and hence $G$ preserves $\pi$.

-By the classification in the appendix, the only possibility is that $(X,\pi)$ is isomorphic to $\Xi_n$, the $n$-fold covering of the projective line, that is, $X$ itself (chosen by anticipation!).
+By the classification in the appendix, the only possibility\footnote{Hint (added after publication): since the automorphism group is not solvable, this implies that $(X,\pi)$ is isomorphic to $\Omega_m$ for some $m$.
+But then the existence of a continuous injective homomorphism $\PSL_2^{(n)}(\R)\to \PGL_2^{(m)}(\R)$ forces $n=m$.} is that $(X,\pi)$ is isomorphic to $\Omega_n$, the $n$-fold connected covering of the projective line, that is, $X$ itself (chosen by anticipation!).
 This precisely means that $G$ is conjugate, by some element of $\PC^{0,+}_{\mathbf{Proj}}(X)$, to a subgroup of $H$, and hence to $H$ itself (since clearly any injective continuous homomorphism $G\to H$ is an isomorphism).
 Also in the $\mathcal{C}^1$-case, since $\pi$ is $\mathcal{C}^1$-compatible, the conjugating element has to be $\mathcal{C}^1$ as well.

 By post-conjugation by an orientation-reversing element of $\PGL_2^{(n)}(\R)$ if necessary, we can arrange also the conjugation to be orientation-preserving. \end{proof}

 The following answers a question in an early version of \cite{LMT}.